raspberrypilearning/share-your-world/en/step_1.md

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">

-### PROJECT BRIEF: Project title
+### PROJECT BRIEF: Build an interactive website!
 <hr style="border-top: 2px solid black;">

-Brief explanation of aims of project.
+Create an interactive website that invites a user to experience something they cannot otherwise.
+Use your HTML, CSS and Javascript skills to welcome someone into a part of your world!
+Share your culture, interests, hobbies or expertise with the world.
+It is what the world wide web was designed for!

-Your ... should:
+Your website should:
-+ ...
-+ ...
++ Include more than one page and a navigation bar
++ Use a grid or flex layout
++ Use JavaScript to update a page element
++ Include alt-text for images

-Your ... could:
+Your website could:
-+ ...
-+ ...
++ Have different (adaptive) layouts
++ Use the JavaScript observer to animate page elements
++ Use multiple JavaScript events to update a page element
++ Make use of localStorage to keep changes

 </div>

 --- no-print ---